Julian Rush: In the Midst of New Dimensions

 The hymn "Ours the Journey," which is also known by the title, "In the Midst of New Dimensions," is Rush's best known creative work.
 It was written for the 1985 Rocky Mountain Annual Conference of the United Methodist Church promoting its theme of diversity.
 During the same conference the Rev. Roy Sano was commissioned as the UMC's first Japanese-American bishop.

 "Ours the Journey" was first published in Chalice Hymnal (1995) in an abridged version containing four stanzas.
 A five stanza version which contains three stanzas from the Chalice Hymnal version plus two additional stanzas was published in The New Century Hymnal (1996), The Faith We Sing (2000), Sing the Faith (2003), and Glory to God: The Presbyterian Hymnal (2013).
 Additionally, a six stanza version is published in Shaping Sanctuary: Proclaiming God's Grace in an Inclusive Church (2000), a book of worship resources.
 The unabridged version of "Ours the Journey" contains seven stanzas.

 The two stanzas omitted from The Faith We Sing, which is the most widely distributed version, are arguably the most controversial.
 One stanza contains the line "Gays and lesbians together fighting to be realized."
 Another states that people of different races are a "rainbow coalition, all of value in thy sight."

 Death and lasting impact

-Rush died on November 28, 2023 in Sun City West, Arizona.
+Rush died on November 28, 2023, in Sun City West, Arizona.

 Shortly after Rush was assigned to St. Paul Methodist Church, it became one of the first in the nation to declare itself a Reconciling Congregation, a term the UMC uses to describe churches that openly embrace the LGBT Community.

 In 1997, First UMC in Boulder became a Reconciling Congregation.
+Reflecting the changing times, Rush's memorial was held there June 29, 2024 featuring the Denver Gay Men's Chorus singing, "Ours the Journey."

-"Without someone like Julian," Bishop Oliveto said at the time of his death, "I would have lived in despair, totally wondering how can I rectify that the God who made me called me into this, but the church doesn’t want me and I think my life would have been much different."
+"Without someone like Julian," Bishop Karen Oliveto said at the time of his death, "I would have lived in despair, totally wondering how can I rectify that the God who made me called me into this, but the church doesn’t want me and I think my life would have been much different."